ExpressionEngine/ExpressionEngine-User-Guide/source/cp/content/publish.rst

 There are two primary statuses that are always available: Open and Closed.
 Typically, "open" entries are viewable at your site, and "closed" entries are not.
-You can add additional statuses for editorial workflow in your `Statuses <../admin/channels/statuses.html>`_ page, and opt to display or suppress entries assigned to these by modifying the "status" parameter found in the various "Channel" Tags in your Templates.
+You can add additional statuses for editorial workflow in your :doc:`/cp/admin/channels/statuses` page, and opt to display or suppress entries assigned to these by modifying the "status" parameter found in the various "Channel" Tags in your Templates.

 Make Entry Sticky
 ~~~~~~~~~~~~~~~~~